jpype-project/jpype/doc/dbapi2.rst

 `Introduction`
 ==============

-One common use of JPype is to provide access to databases used JDBC.
+One common use of JPype is to provide access to databases using JDBC.
 The JDBC API is well established, very capable, and supports most databases.
 JPype can be used to access JDBC both directly or through the use of the Python DBAPI2 as layed (see PEP-0249_).
 Unfortunately, the Python API leaves a lot of